lyft/cartography/docs/schema/okta.md

 | lastupdated |  Timestamp of the last time the node was updated |

 ### Relationships
- - OktaUser can be a member of an OktaAdministrationRole
+ - OktaUsers can be members of OktaAdministrationRoles
      ```
     (OktaUser)-[MEMBER_OF_OKTA_ROLE]->(OktaAdministrationRole)
     ```
- - OktaGroup can be a member of an OktaAdministrationRole
+ - An OktaGroup can be a member of an OktaAdministrationRolee
      ```
     (OktaGroup)-[MEMBER_OF_OKTA_ROLE]->(OktaAdministrationRole)
     ```
-- OktaOrganization has OktaAdministrationRole.
+- An OktaOrganization contains OktaAdministrationRoles

     ```
     (OktaOrganization)-[RESOURCE]->(OktaAdministrationRole)